 Popularity & Recognition

-On the other hand, WPFC has over 900k installations.
-However, the plugin has a very high 4.8 rating which includes 2300+ 5 stars which shows that it gives more user satisfaction.
+On the other hand, WPFC has over 1 million installations, lower than WPSC.
+However, the plugin has a very high 4.8 rating, which includes 3000+ 5 stars, which shows that it gives more user satisfaction.

 WPSC is more popular, but WPFC has better ratings.
 So, it is a tie.